-- All levels will keep grades on fluency and accuracy. - To count Fluency and Accuracy as a grade, please follow the following procedure: - Accuracy If a student is 97% accurate, their grade would be 9.7 points out of 10 points. - Fluency If the goal for the quarter is 107 WCPM and a student reads 102 WCPM, then divide 102 by 107 to get a percentage, which would be 95%, which would be a grade of 9.5/10. - Categories in Writing will be Ideas, Organization, Voice, Word Choice, Sentence Fluency, Conventions. - Much like reading, this category will not have an actual grade.
-Instead, we will include a comment for each student with the following information: - Exemplary: 4.4-5.0 - Exceeds Standard: 3.75-4.39 - Meets Standard: 3.0-3.74 - Approaches Standard: 2.3-2.99 - Academic Warning: 1.0-2.29
+- Fluency, Accuracy, and Reading Level will be reported to parents quarterly.
+Students will not be given a "grade" for these areas, rather their performance will be reported in comparison to grade level standards for their respective grade levels. - Categories in Writing will be Ideas, Organization, Voice, Word Choice, Sentence Fluency, Conventions. - Much like reading, this category will not have an actual grade.
+Instead, we will include a comment for each student with the following information:

+Exemplary: 4.4-5.0

+Exceeds Standard: 3.75-4.39

+Meets Standard: 3.0-3.74

+Approaches Standard: 2.3-2.99

+o Academic Warning: 1.0-2.29

 - In the comments, we will also give an average of students' writing scores for the quarter.
-As we teach a trait, it will be added to the assessed list. - First Quarter Ideas - Second Quarter Ideas, Organization, Voice (Introduce) - Third Quarter Ideas, Organization, Voice, Word Choice - Fourth Quarter Ideas, Organization, Voice, Word Choice, Sentence Fluency, Conventions - Please remember to be specific and clear when labeling an assignment in Powerschool so that parents have accurate information.
+As we teach a trait, it will be added to the assessed list. - First Quarter Ideas - Second Quarter Ideas, Organization, Voice (Introduce) - o Third Quarter Ideas, Organization, Voice, Word Choice - Fourth Quarter Ideas, Organization, Voice, Word Choice, Sentence Fluency, Conventions - Please remember to be specific and clear when labeling an assignment in Powerschool so that parents have accurate information.